 1. Grades of Appointment

-Appointments to the University’s staff of instruction and research shall be made at one of the following grades: university professor, professor, associate professor, assistant professor, clinical professor, associate clinical professor, assistant clinical professor, professor of the practice, associate professor of the practice, assistant professor of the practice, instructor, senior scholar, senior scientist, research scientist, principal research scientist, senior research associate, senior extension associate, senior lecturer, professional librarian or archivist, research associate, extension associate, postdoctoral associate, postdoctoral fellow, lecturer or teaching associate and such other grades and titles at the Medical College as may be approved by the President on the recommendation of the Provost for Medical Affairs.
-Descriptive terms such as “visiting”, “acting” or “research” may precede titles.
+Appointments to the University’s staff of instruction and research shall be made at one of the following grades: university professor, professor, associate professor, assistant professor, clinical professor, associate clinical professor, assistant clinical professor, research professor, associate research professor, assistant research professor, professor of the practice, associate professor of the practice, assistant professor of the practice, instructor, senior scholar, senior scientist, research scientist, principal research scientist, senior research associate, senior extension associate, senior lecturer, professional librarian or archivist, research associate, extension associate, postdoctoral associate, postdoctoral fellow, lecturer or teaching associate and such other grades and titles at the Medical College as may be approved by the President on the recommendation of the Provost for Medical Affairs.
+Descriptive terms such as “visiting”, “acting”, “adjunct”, “courtesy” or “emeritus/a” may modify titles.
 Visiting scholars and scientists who are afforded facilities for resident work but who perform no formal duties and are paid no salary may be appointed by the President to the title of visiting fellow.
 Visitors also may be appointed as visiting scientists, visiting scholars or visiting critics with or without salary.
 The titles of senior scholar and senior scientist shall not be applicable to the staff at the Medical College.

 2. Tenure and Method of Appointment